SingLZ/Task-Application/README.md

 Submitted by: Lixing Zheng

-**Name of your app** is an app that ...
-[TODO]
+Task Organizer is an app that allows users to list out task that that have for anyday and give them due dates.

-Time spent: **X** hours spent in total
+Time spent: 3 hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] App displays a list of tasks
+- [✓] App displays a list of tasks
-- [ ] Users can add tasks to the list
+- [✓] Users can add tasks to the list
-- [ ] Session persists when application is closed and relaunched (tasks dont get deleted when closing app)
+- [✓] Session persists when application is closed and relaunched (tasks dont get deleted when closing app)
-  - [ ] Note: You have to quit the app, not minimize it, in order to see the persistence.
+   Note: You have to quit the app, not minimize it, in order to see the persistence.
-- [ ] Tasks can be deleted
+- [✓] Tasks can be deleted
-- [ ] Users have a calendar view via navigation controller that displays tasks
+- [✓] Users have a calendar view via navigation controller that displays tasks

 The following **additional** features are implemented:

-- [ ] Tasks can be toggled completed
+- [✓] Tasks can be toggled completed
-- [ ] User can edit tasks by tapping on the task in the feed view
+- [✓] User can edit tasks by tapping on the task in the feed view

-- [ ] List anything else that you can get done to improve the app functionality!
+List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough